sigasi/sigasi_insights/manual/tools.md

 work, testbench.vhd
 ```

+This file will use relative paths, except when the file is on a different drive (on Windows).

 ## Auto-export

 You can also configure Sigasi Studio to **auto-export** this CSV file, every time the dependencies change.